stellio-hub/stellio-context-broker/API_Quick_Guide.md

 - a property may have properties and relationships with other entities
 - a relationship may have properties and relationships with other entities

-For instance, beeHive_01.jsonld under the samples directory, represents the NGSI-LD payload of a BeeHive entity having the following NGSI-LD attributes:
+For instance, beehive.jsonld under the samples directory, represents the NGSI-LD payload of a BeeHive entity having the following NGSI-LD attributes:

 - An id: urn:ngsi-ld:BeeHive:01
 - A type: BeeHive